 Transcriptome analysis on high-throughput RNA-sequencing (RNA-Seq) data has been performed to identify sperm transcripts associated with the freezability of boar semen.
 It is envisaged that such approach will allow the use of a wide range of bioinformatics tools to explore candidate genes that contribute to sperm cryo-survival.
 In addition, a validation scheme (qRT-PCR, Western blotting) will be employed to reaffirm the biological roles of several different differentially expressed (DE) genes in sperm function following semen cryopreservation.
 It is likely that the utilization of transcriptome profiling of spermatozoa, in conjunction with advanced bioinformatics screening, will aid in the improvement in boar semen cryopreservation.
 The subject matter of the doctoral thesis intersects in the study of various disciplines and will fill in critical gaps in the knowledge of sperm-associated gene transcripts in semen freezability.

-Jakub Hubeny (Discipline: Biology)
+Jakub Hubeny (Discipline: Biological Sciences)

 Supervisors: Dr. hab.
 Monika Harnisz Researchgate (e-mail: email@example.com)